I’m excited to announce that after 20 years and with many thanks to the San Francisco Bay Times, I’m returning to my roots in Journalism.

 In the coming issues, I will address the changing landscape of San Francisco LGBT society, culture and politics in my very own column “Old School San Francisco Native”.

-For my first article, however, I have been asked introduce myself.
+For my first article, however, I have been asked to introduce myself.

 Please read: “Shaun in San Francisco”

 My roots in the city have enabled me to form solid connections.
 To the Bears, Sisters, Fairies, Techies, Hipsters, Missionites, the Leather communities, and my newest friends in San Francisco’s political circles and more, I say this: you have become my extended family.
 From the Financial District to the Castro, the Mission to the Richmond, Haight to the Excelsior, the Bayview to Fillmore, SoMa to the Sunset, Ingleside to Hayes Valley, and where I live today in Lower Pacific Heights, San Francisco is and forever will be my home and heart.

 I was born in San Francisco General, way back when they referred to it as “The Blood Bath.”
 Graduating from John O’Connell high school, with a trade certificate in carpentry, much of my classroom time was spent in bungalows.
 The school was forced to move from the Mission after the Loma Prieta earthquake due to contamination from asbestos, but my passion for learning never faltered.

 In those younger years, I fell in love with photography and writing.
 I wrote for the San Francisco Teen newspaper and was honored to have my poetry published in a few literary anthologies.
 In college, at San Francisco State University, I pursued Journalism as a field of study.
 Truthfully, at that age, I had a little more fun taking Jazz, Afro-Haitian, and Modern Dance.
 I’m excited to return to my roots as a writer.